 Discussion

-The results of a simple category learning experiment demonstrate a possible benefit to the stabilization of repeated imitations on more word-like forms.
+The results of a simple category learning experiment demonstrate a possible benefit to the way that repeated imitations are molded into more word-like forms.
 As a consequence of being more word-like, repeated imitations were responded to more quickly, and generalized to new category members more easily.
 These results suggest an advantage to repeating imitations from the perspective of the language learner in that they afford better category generalization.

 General Discussion